pivotal/blog/content/post/test-driven-development-for-data-science.md

 _Joint work by [Dat Tran](https://de.linkedin.com/in/dat-tran-a1602320) (Senior Data Scientist) and [Megha Agarwal](https://uk.linkedin.com/in/agarwal22megha) (Data Scientist II)._

+This is a follow up post on [API First for Data Science](http://engineering.pivotal.io/post/api-first-for-data-science/) and [Pairing for Data Scientists](http://engineering.pivotal.io/post/pairing-on-data-science/) with a specific focus on Test-Driven Development.

+## Key Takeaways

+* Test-driven development is not appropriate for data science at all phases, especially at the beginning where we need to experiment a lot
+* We test analytical pipelines rather than features
+* TDD helps to refactor our code easily and implement new changes

 ## Motivation:

 Test-Driven Development (TDD) has [plethora](http://pivotal-guides.cfapps.io/craftsmanship/tdd/) of advantages.
 You might be wondering how is TDD relevant for data science?
 While building smart apps, as Data Scientists, we are really contributing in shaping the brain of the application which will drive actions in real-time.
 We have to ensure that the core driving component is always behaving as expected, and this is where TDD comes to our rescue.